Special Calendar Dates

-In 2016, the UN launched 17 Sustainable Development Goals to complete by 2030.
 From 2000 to 2015, promoting and advancing the UN Millennium Development Goals were a priority for our work in interpreting how the UN and the church work together.
-Advancing MDGs, such as greater water-related rights and development ,was an important component of the church's work with the ecumenical community at the UN.
+Advancing MDGs, such as greater water-related rights and development, was an important component of the church's work with the ecumenical community at the UN.
 Global Ministries Water for All!
 Campaign in 2005-2006 arose from this effort.

 Contacts at the UN

 Associate for Global Advocacy and Education